1. Overview of the activity

 Students can get close to a large-scale genomics project right on their doorstep.

-From March 2021, students can engage with the Darwin Tree of Life project, and the work which comes from it, through Schools @ Darwin Tree of Life.
+Until July 2022, students can engage with the Darwin Tree of Life project, and the Experts working on it, through Schools @ Darwin Tree of Life.

 Schools @ Darwin Tree of Life is an online, text-based STEM engagement activity.
 Students will: